tuncdeveloper/LeetCode-Question/README.md

 # LeetCode-Question
- Contains solutions to LeetCode problems in Java.
+Contains solutions to 40 LeetCode algorithm problems in Java.